 Logistics: Buses and shared jeeps to Dhunche and Syabrubesi leave everyday from the Gongabu bus station (new bus park or Machapokhari) in Kathmandu.
 Get there early as it is a chaotic bus station and buses to Langtang leave between 6 – 8 AM in the morning.
 It is best to reserve your tickets a day in advance at the bus station or at a travel agency in Thamel.

 Insider tip: there are delux buses that are slightly more expensive, but don’t stop everywhere to let in new passengers.
-Shared jeeps are also slightly faster and more comfortable.
+Shared jeeps are also slightly faster.
 The best option are private jeeps, but they are expensive ($150+)